Tamanna Ali, Inspiring Governance Manager

 Prior to joining the Taskforce, Sophie worked as a Schools Coordinator for the Challenge Network, a Youth and Community Charity promoting diversity to young people.
 Since graduating from De Montfort University, Leicester in 2008 with a Degree in English Literature and American Studies, Sophie spent two years teaching English in Thailand.
 Upon her return to the UK, she has worked as a mentor to teenagers involved in social action projects and for the travel company Flight Centre.

-Monty Karmakharm, Schools Engagement Assistant
+Monty Karmakharm, Schools Engagement Coordinator

 Prior to joining Education and Employers in March 2016, Monty was an intern for Education Development Projects Trust.
 Monty completed a BA in Economics for Business from Leeds Beckett University, followed by an MSc in Development Studies from the School of Oriental and African Studies.
 Monty has volunteered in Honduras on a conservation project and is a holder of the gold Duke of Edinburgh award.

-Elnaz T. Kashefpakdel, Research Analyst
+Dr Elnaz T. Kashefpakdel, Head of Research

-Elnaz is a PhD student at University of Bath working in the area of higher education policy evaluation.
+Elnaz is a PhD graduate from the University of Bath working in the area of higher education policy evaluation.
 She joined the Education and Employers Taskforce in 2011 as a Research Assistant and was appointed as Research Analyst from December 2013.
 She works for the Research and Policy team and is mainly responsible for quantitative research and runs data analysis for different projects using statistical methods.
 She has been involved in several publications and presented her work at the Third Taskforce Research Conference in 2014 and other seminars.
 Elnaz has an MSc in Management and Finance from Queen Mary University of London and BSc in Engineering from the Islamic Azad University in Tehran.
 She received in-depth experience in statistical analysis in social sciences within both academic and corporate environments.

-Charlotte Lightman, Schools Engagement Manager
+Charlotte Lightman, Head of Schools

 Charlotte joined the Taskforce in June 2012 as Projects Assistant.
 In 2013 she was promoted to the position of Schools Liaison Officer, responsible for liaison with schools nationally to assist school use of and engagement with Inspiring the Future.
 She acts as the first point of call for schools with queries about the service and assists schools in using Inspiring the Future to support their careers activities.